 Join the community science movement today!

-Confirming British Columbians' love of nature and the outdoors, more than 2 million observations of wildlife and natural species in BC had been aggregrated over iNaturalist and other nature-observation apps by the end of 2021.
+Confirming British Columbians' love of nature and the outdoors, nearly 3 million observations of wildlife and natural species in BC had been aggregrated over iNaturalist and other nature-observation apps to date.
 This year, we're calling on you to help us reach 3 million observations in BC's Big Nature Challenge.
 Click here to learn more.

 When you visit BC's provincial parks and nature areas, collect photographic observations of plants, animals, fungi, and other organisms, then upload them to the iNaturalist website or app.
 These observations help researchers develop a deeper understanding of what parks are protecting and inform management decisions to sustain these protected areas for generations to come.
 Observations recorded in BC's provincial parks are automatically shared with the BC Parks iNaturalist project.

 The BC Parks Foundation, BC Parks, University of Victoria, and Simon Fraser University are collaborating on this project to ensure all British Columbians and park visitors can contribute to the research and understanding of BC’s parks and wild areas.

 Do you know when the best time is to see alpine wildflowers?

 Do you want to challenge your friends to a game of PARKS bingo?